mikaelvesavuori/minibook-better-apis/workshop/api-documentation.md

 ---
-description: TODO
+description: API docs that apply to the full "finished" state.
 ---

 # API documentation

-These apply to the full "finished" state.

 ## Fake user